judepayne/draw-graph/README.md

 ## Motivation

-I wrote draw-graph to solve the problem of production of graph/ network style diagrams in the Enterprise where the the input format to a tool like Graphviz (i.e. the 'dot' language) is off-puttingly hard for non technical users to produce automatically and off-puttingly labourious to produce by hand, and where there is a lot of information either locked up in spreadsheets or can be got into spreadsheets as well as a lot of proficient users of tools like Excel.
-Creating a simple csv format over the 'dot' language seemed like a happy medium.
+I wrote draw-graph to solve the problem of production of graph/ network style diagrams in companies.
+The input format to a tool like Graphviz (i.e. the 'dot' language) is off-puttingly hard for non technical users to produce automatically and off-puttingly laborious to produce by hand, but there is a lot of information either locked up in spreadsheets or can be got into spreadsheets as well as a lot of proficient users of tools like Excel.
+Creating a simple csv format over the 'dot' language seemed like a good compromise.

 The second motivation for draw-graph was to begin to explore the Amazon AWS platform (which I found to be fantastic) and to get Clojure working on AWS.

 ## Structure